lilyliupro/finance/_projects/2018-06-30-demo-project.md

 You can create lists:

-Simple bulleted lists
+* Simple bulleted lists
-Like this one
+* Like this one
-Are cool
+* Are cool

+And:

 And:
 ---
 1. Estimation of Average Treatment Effects for Massively Unbalanced Binary Outcomes